nickyiliwang0000/h/react-and-firebase/using-firebase-with-react.md

 5. Click 'Add Firebase to your web app' or the `</>` icon.
 This will give you the embed code to add Firebase to your project.
   ![Firebase config image](https://hychalknotes.s3.amazonaws.com/06-firebase-config.png)

 5. You're now ready to hook your React project up to Firebase.
-We will  need to install `firebase` , run `npm install firebase --save` in your `bookshelf` folder from your terminal.
+We will  need to install `firebase`; in your terminal, `cd` into your `bookshelf` folder, and run `npm install firebase`.
   * The `npm install` command downloads files.
 If you go into your `node_modules` folder, you should see a folder called `firebase`.

-6. In your `src` folder create a filed `firebase.js` and add the following lines:
+6. In your `src` folder create a file called `firebase.js` and add the following lines:

 ```javascript
 // firebase.js